aliencube/mcp-youtube-subtitles-extractor/README.md

 #### MCP Inspector + Local MCP server

-1. Run MCP Inspector
+1. Run MCP Inspector.

     ```bash
     npx @modelcontextprotocol/inspector node build/index.js
     ```

-1. Open a web browser and navigate to the MCP Inspector web app from the URL displayed by the app (e.g. http://0.0.0.0:5173)
+1. Open a web browser and navigate to the MCP Inspector web app from the URL displayed by the app (e.g. http://0.0.0.0:5173).
-1. Set the transport type to `SSE`
+1. Set the transport type to `SSE`.
 1. Set the URL to your running Function app's SSE endpoint and **Connect**:

     ```text